jsohlendorff/continuous_time_LTMLE/article.typ

 This representation is often computationally simpler, as it avoids the need to estimate multiple martingale terms, unlike the approach of @rytgaardContinuoustimeTargetedMinimum2022.
-For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 when the compensators are absolutely continuous with respect to the Lebesgue measure.
+For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 (Section @section:compareif) when the compensators are absolutely continuous with respect to the Lebesgue measure.

 Of separate interest is @thm:adaptive which shows that we can adaptively select $K$ based on the observed data.